wtetzner/KallistiOS/utils/dc-chain/README.md

 ### Automatic fixup SH-4 Newlib (use with care)

 Set `auto_fixup_sh4_newlib` to `0` if you want to disable the automatic fixup SH-4 Newlib needed by KallistiOS.
+Setting this option along with `use_kos_patches=0` will keep the generated toolchain completely raw.

+**Note:** If you disable this flag, the KallistiOS threading model (`kos`) will be unavailable.
+Also, this may be a problem if you still apply the KallistiOS patches. **Use this flag with care**.

+### Automatic KOS Patching (use with care)
-This will keep the generated toolchain completely raw.
+Set `use_kos_patches` to `0` if you want to skip applying the KOS patches to the downloaded sources before building.
+Setting this option along with `auto_fixup_sh4_newlib=0` will keep the generated toolchain completely raw.

 **Note:** If you disable this flag, the KallistiOS threading model (`kos`) will be unavailable.
 Also, this may be a problem if you still apply the KallistiOS patches. **Use this flag with care**.

 ## Usage